• Home

 Pathway Through the Bog in Winter.

-January 18, 2024 Jim Roche
+Added on January 18, 2024 by Jim Roche.

 The small songbirds flutter through the underbrush looking for seeds.
 The beavers seem to be active, but are no where to be seen.
 Still, their activity is everywhere, a tree here, there, they are up to something besides sleeping.